LinusHenze/Unrootless-Kext/README.md

 To disable rootless, enter "sysctl debug.rootless.disabled=1", to enable enter "sysctl debug.rootless.disabled=0" and to use your own config enter "sysctl debug.rootless.disabled=2".
 If you choose to use your own config, debug.rootless.csrConfig will become visible and you can enter your own config there (see csr.h for valid configuration values).
 If you would like to use the enable/disable options from csrutil without rebooting to Recovery OS, enter "sysctl debug.rootless.disabled=2 && sysctl debug.rootless.csrConfig=0xE7".

-#License
-All files except Unrootless.c and csr.h were taken from [https://github.com/gdbinit/onyx-the-black-cat](https://github.com/gdbinit/onyx-the-black-cat).
-Unrootless.c and csr.h are distributed under the MIT license, see LICENSE.txt. csr.h contains code from the xnu kernel sources, released under the Apple Public Source License license.